 As a dental hygienist, I often find popcorn kernel hulls/pieces underneath the gumline of my patients, and once I have found one, I make sure to educate my patients will all the info I’ve listed below.
-I take the time to explain to my patients that there can be severe health concerns associated with popcorn getting stuck under the gums.
+I take the time to explain to my patients that severe health concerns can be associated with popcorn getting stuck under the gums.

 The best way to remove popcorn from under the gums and between the teeth is to floss using the C-shape technique and progress to using floss with a knot, interdental/proxa brush, Waterpik, Sulca brush/end tuft brush if flossing does not work.
 See a dental professional if popcorn does not come out.

 Below I list out and explain ten ways, including videos, to remove the popcorn kernel from your gums (more things to do than I have listed above), and I also dive into what can happen if you can’t get it out and what to do!